progmaticlab/outdated-tf-devstack/README.md

 - OpenStack ocata version doesn't working properly on AWS
 - Occasional errors prevents deployment Kubernetes on a VirtualBox machine, retry can help
 - Building step is under construction
-- One or more Contrail containers are in "Restarting" status after installation, try to wait a 2-3 minutes or reboot instance
+- One or more Contrail containers are in "Restarting" status after installation, try to wait a 2-3 minutes or reboot the instance
+- One or more pods in "Pending" status, try to "kubectl taint nodes NODENAME node-role.kubernetes.io/master-", where NODENAME is name from "kubectl get node"